kumbulanit/t-sql/tech company/exercises/Progressive_Exercise_Answer_Key_Complete.md

     BaseSalary
 FROM Employees
 WHERE IsActive = 1
-ORDER BY BaseSalary ASC;           -- Lowest to highest salary
+ORDER BY BaseSalary ASC;           -- Lowest to highest BaseSalary

 -- DESC (Descending)
 SELECT